 Modify the paragraph starting at line 15, page 75 as follows

-When responder TXSS comprising of Short SSW packets was performed during the preceding RSS, the initiator shall set the EDMG Extension Flag subfield to 1, the Sector Select and Sector Select MSB subfields to represent the value of the CDOWN field within the Short SSW packet that was received with best quality during the responder TXSS, and the DMG Antenna Select subfield to the value of the RF Chain ID field within the Short SSW packet that was received with best quality during the responder TXSS in the SSW-Feedback frame.
-The determination of which frame is received with the best quality is implementation dependent and beyond the scope of this standard.
+When a responder TXSS comprising Short SSW packets was performed during the preceding RSS, the initiator shall transmit an SSW-Feedback frame through the sector identified by the value of the Short SSW Feedback field received from the responder during that responder TXSS.
+In the SSW-Feedback frame, the initiator shall set the EDMG Extension Flag subfield to 1, the Sector Select and Sector Select MSB subfields to represent the value of the CDOWN field within the Short SSW packet that was received with the best quality during the responder TXSS, and shall set the DMG Antenna Select subfield to the value of the RF Chain ID field within the same Short SSW packet.
+The determination of which frame is received with the best quality is implementation dependent and beyond the scope of this standard but should be based on the reception quality measured over the DMG antenna used to transmit the current SSW Feedback frame.
 In addition, the initiator shall set the SNR Report field to the SNR measured for the packet received by the sector and DMG antenna indicated by the Sector Select, Sector Select MSB and DMG Antenna Select fields.
-The SSW-Feedback frame shall be transmitted through the sector identified by the value of the Short SSW Feedback field received from the responder during the preceding responder TXSS.

 10.38.2.5 Sector sweep (SSW) ack